 4. The Fine mesh screen assembly includes the drive shaft, the screen and the brush.
 Lower the assembly into the flour hopper and the drive shaft will line up perfectly with the mixer below.
 The drive shaft fits over the gears and cross pins of the mixer and will drop right into place.
 When the machine is powered on the mixer gears will turn the brush of the flour sifter and “sweep” the flour through the fine mesh.

-FUN Fact: The fine mesh screen is magnetic, use your hand or turn the machine on for a couple of seconds until the magnets engage in the correct position.
-You’re now ready to add flour, just be sure your machine is in the off position.
+The fine mesh screen is magnetic, and you can use your hand or turn the machine on for a couple of seconds until the magnets engage in the correct position.

 5. Lastly we have the top cover or lid.
 I suggest you put the lid on, so the flour clouds are contained inside and not let loose to wreak havoc on your kitchen.